Indian Wildlife (Protection) Act: Schedule I

 Primarily carnivorous, loggerheads feed on shellfish that inhabit the bottom of the ocean which can be easily crushed with their powerful jaws.
 They also feed on horseshoe crabs, clams, mussels and other invertebrates.
 Loggerheads reach sexual maturity at approximately 30 to 35 years of age.
 The average interval between nesting seasons is 2 to 3 years, but this can vary from 1 to 6 years.
 The loggerhead mating season is from late March to early June and they prefer to nest during the night.

 Habitat & Distribution

 The loggerhead is extensively distributed within its range.
 The species prefer extensive mainland beaches or barrier islands.
 They may be found hundreds of miles out to sea, as well as in inshore areas such as bays, lagoons, salt marshes, creeks, ship channels, and the mouths of large rivers.
 Coral reefs, rocky places and ship wrecks are frequently used as feeding areas.
 Loggerheads nest on ocean beaches and occasionally on estuarine shorelines with suitable sand.
 Nests are typically made between the high tide line and the dune front.

-The loggerhead turtle has been listed as an Endangered Species by the IUCN.
+The loggerhead turtle has been listed as a Vulnerable Species by the IUCN.
 Loss of nesting habitats due to coastal development, predation of nests, and human disturbances are the biggest threats to the species.

 Shrimp fishing, gill netting, and activities associated with offshore oil and gas exploitation threaten the species in the Gulf and southwest Atlantic waters where they are found in large numbers.